kuvivek/drivingTheoryInGermany/README.md

 279. Why is it beneficial to use low viscosity engine oil?
 Because these oils
 ✅ generate less friction in the engine
-❌can be disposed of as household waste
+❌ can be disposed of as household waste
 ✅ reduce fuel consumption
 **Comment**:  Low-friction oils reduce friction in the engine and thus help to save energy and reduce fuel consumption.
 However, oils
 should never be disposed of with household waste, but always professionally by the workshop or at recycling centers.